Revision 23-1, Effective Nov. 13, 2023

-To meet the minimum requirements, the consumer must have:
+To meet the minimum requirements, the person must have:

 - a braille reading speed of 50 WPM in Grade 2 (uncontracted braille) using braille devices, when braille is the preferred reading format, if the independent living goal is related to the purchase of a braille display or braille note taker.

 These minimum assessment requirements are evaluated on a case-by-case basis.
-For example, these requirements may be waived for consumers who have secondary disabilities that limit the use of one or both hands and for consumers who have sustained a traumatic brain injury.
-The evaluator should discuss these circumstances with the consumer's service provider as appropriate.
+For example, these requirements may be waived for people with secondary disabilities that limit the use of one or both hands and for people who have sustained a traumatic brain injury.
+The evaluator should discuss these circumstances with the person’s service provider as appropriate.

 Evaluation Period for Assistive Technology

-The length of time required to complete an assistive technology evaluation is based on the consumer's individual circumstances; therefore, there are no set time requirement for each evaluation.
-It is recommended, however, that the evaluator plan for about 2.5 hours.
+The length of time required to complete an assistive technology evaluation is based on the person’s circumstances.
+Therefore, there are no set time requirement for each evaluation.
+It is recommended that the evaluator plan for about 2.5 hours.

 Conducting the Evaluation

 - remain impartial and objective throughout the evaluation process;

 - not express personal opinions, make other comments, or take other actions that may be mistaken for bias or promoting one product over another during the evaluation;

 - show the person only the products that will assist them in meeting their independent living goals;